Cuba Food Guide

 Havana

-Havana's cuisine reflects its cosmopolitan nature, with influences from Spain, Africa, and the Caribbean.
-Seafood is prominent, along with classic Cuban dishes like Ropa Vieja and Moros y Cristianos.
+Havana's cuisine reflects its cosmopolitan nature with influences from Spain, Africa, and the Caribbean.
+As Cuba's capital, it hosts the best paladares including La Guarida, San Cristobal, and Dona Eutimia.
+Seafood is prominent along the Malecon.
+Classic Cuban dishes like Ropa Vieja originated here.
+The city leads Cuba's culinary innovation while honoring traditions.

 Cultural Significance:

-Havana's cuisine represents the blending of cultures that have shaped the city's identity.
+Havana's cuisine represents the blending of cultures that shaped Cuban identity - Spanish colonial, African enslaved peoples, Caribbean neighbors, and Chinese immigrants all contributed to the city's food culture.

 Signature Dishes: